NeCTAR-RC/nectar-training/package05/sections/connecting.markdown

 You may access the Research Cloud from any account associated with the Australian Access Federation.
 You can see whether your institution is part of this in the drop-down list on the Dashboard login window.
 {% img src=images/dashboardLogin2.png, w=60, dim=percent, align=center, css=margin-top:20px; margin-bottom:20px; %}

-* The Dashboard is used to start, copy and delete instances.
+* The Dashboard is used to start, copy and delete instances, and to manage your storage.
 Once you have logged on to the Dashboard, you can start setting up your VMs.
 We will do this in detail later in [Module 7][ModDoc7].
 {% img src=images/dashboard.png, w=60, dim=percent, align=center, css=margin-top:20px; margin-bottom:20px; %}

-* You, and anyone else you allow access to the virtual machines, can then log in to them and use them just like standard compute servers.
+* You, and anyone else you allow access to the virtual machines, can then log in to them and use them just like regular servers.

 * Cloud VMs can be accessed using a *remote desktop* so they can be used just like they are a desktop machine.
 In [Module 7][ModDoc7] we will take a closer look at how to connect via an ssh terminal, and to a remote desktop.